MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

    limitations under the License.  -->
 # Edit files with Workspaces (Filesystem tab)

-This tutorial provides hands-on practice in setting up and using a Workspace.
-After you add files to a Workspace, the changes that you make in your source code within DevTools are saved on your local computer, and are preserved after you refresh the webpage.
+This tutorial provides hands-on practice in setting up and using a Workspace to edit files locally.
+After you add files to a Workspace, you can use DevTools to edit webpage source code and save these changes on your local computer.
+These changes can be kept after you refresh the webpage.

-Before beginning this tutorial, you should know how to do the following:
+You can use the following articles as a guide to webpage files, using DevTools and setting up a local web server.
 * [Use html, CSS, and JavaScript to build a web page](https://developer.mozilla.org/docs/Learn/Getting_started_with_the_web)
 * [Use DevTools to make basic changes to CSS](../css/index.md)
 * [Run a local HTTP web server](https://developer.mozilla.org/docs/Learn/Common_questions/set_up_a_local_testing_server#Running_a_simple_local_HTTP_server)